khromov/wp-instant-articles/readme.txt

 = 1.4 =
 * Introduce Link prefetch support
+* wpinstant_prerendered_urls filter now includes previously prerendered items instead of adding to that list.
 * Add new filter for adding custom URLs to subresources list: wpinstant_subresources
+* Add new filter to disable processing of default prerender rules: wpinstant_prerendered_urls_override_defaults

 = 1.3.1 =
 * Add new filter for adding custom URLs to prerender: wpinstant_prerendered_urls